past5/past5.github.io/_posts/2016-02-19-of-hammers-and-ceilings-of-glass.md

 #### Truth 1: Progress is Tangible
 And, as such, it is always measurable.
 Promotions aside, if we are not getting new responsibilities or learning new things over time, then, perhaps, a change is required.
 To track progress, keeping a simple [To Do - Doing - Done](https://trello.com/) list of my daily tasks allows me to focus on important things.

 Every several months, I evaluate what was achieved and what progress was made.
 If I cannot see progress, then none exists, and some corrective action is required.
-Maintaining periodic self-evaluations and following up on them allows me to avoid rut for prolonged periods of time.
+Thus, maintaining periodic self-evaluations and following up on them helps to avoid rut for prolonged periods of time.

 #### Truth 2: To Overcome Fear, Step Out of the Cave
 Comfort and security are some of the basic human needs.
 After performing the same role for a significant amount of time, its easy to get into a comfortable bubble and out of touch with the real world.
 Who knows what three-headed monsters lay beyond the Pillars of Hercules.